 This toothbrush painting technique is a little bit different.
-But even seem a little bit easier for toddlers to manage.
+But even seems a little bit easier for toddlers to manage.
 Instead of using your finger to spray the color on your sheet, use a comb instead.

-Looks cool do not you think so?
+Looks cool don’t you think?

 Here is the toothbrush painting video I promised!
 Doesn’t this look fun?